vazquez/goals/README.md

 **Date:** December 31st, 2015

 This will be an ongoing goal.
 I aim to air [one episode every week](https://www.youtube.com/channel/UC9MJ2wGfJ_7mbLN6rXjWztA) right through the end of 2015.
 I will analyze my audience and adjust my material accordingly.

+### Progress

+As of July 16th, 2015, I have aired 5 episodes :).

+## Speaking

+If anyone knows me, they know I talk a lot.
+I like sharing what I know and teaching others.
+At the beginning of the year, I became really interested in sharing my passion with others.
+I am a firm believer that everyone is a designer.
+We all make decisions, we all iterate, and we all create.
+As such, we need tools in our arsenal to help us elevate the practice of design.

+My high-level goal is to speak about UI Design and Design Principles at conferences.

+### Why?

+- Helps me organize and present my thoughts.
+- Helps me become more of – and establish my reputation – as a thought leader.
+- Allows me to bring back learned material to my team so we can collectively level up.

+### By When

+**Date:** December 31st, 2015
+**Number of talks:** By the date above, I must have accepted or delivered at least 2 talks a design and development conferences.

+### Progress

+Wohoo!
+I applied to speak at [CascadiaFest](http://2015.cascadiajs.com) and my proposal got accepted!
+On July 8th, 2015, I gave a talk on Microinteractions to a couple hundred developers, designers, and web enthusiasts.

+I have submitted Call For Papers to several conferences, I'm hopeful to knock this goal out of the park!